SilverHalf/mount-balrior/ura/mechanics.md

 Titanspawners are invulnerable when created, but can be made vulnerable using <img class="inline dispel"> [Dispel].
 They also have a <img class='inline defiance'> [Defiance Bar] that can be broken to apply <img class='inline exposed'> [Exposed].

 Because Titanspawn Geysers are constructs, they have lower armor and thus <img class='inline power'> [Power] damage is more effective on them.

-Ura has a hard limit of 10 "minions" beyond which she will not spawn any more.
-This number includes Titanspawn Geysers, Fumarollers and Ventshots, and is reduced to 6 in phase 4.

 | **Enemy**                 | **Health**   | **Hitbox** | **Defiance Bar** |
 | [Champion Fumaroller]     | 1,789,242    | 300        | 1000             |